jcksnvllxr80/raspi_pico_christmas_tree/README.md

 - make a clock by utilizing the datetime object of the RTC (which was set from the internet API)
 - thread the initial connecting to wifi and setting time so those processes don't delay LED string from starting
-- add an LED that indicates if the wifi connection is good or bad (red/green common cathode LED)
 - on a timer, check wifi connection status (threaded)... if connection, use time API to set RTC, otherwise reconnect

 ### Template for code